MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-06-22-challenge-handlers.md

 > `GatewayChallengeHandler` used to be called a `ChallengeHandler` prior to 8.0 GA.

-A gateway challenge does not follow the protocol defined by MobileFirst, as it is generated outside of MobileFirst.
+A gateway challenge does not follow the protocol defined by MobileFirst Foundation, as it is generated outside of it.
 While registering a `GatewayChallengeHandler` requires a name (just like `SecurityCheckChallengeHandler`), this name is not used to match the challenge to a challenge handler.
 Because of this, is it your responsibility to determine whether the incoming response is a challenge and to match it to the correct challenge handler.

 This is done by implementing the `canHandleResponse` method of `GatewayChallengeHandler`.
 The framework will call this method for almost every incoming response the client receives.
 Whenever `canHandleResponse` returns `true`, the framework will call `handleChallenge` and wait for you to finish handling this challenge.